Mequam/zk_notes/sap/ewm/overview/wareouseProduct.md

 these typically contain data that pertains to the storage and retrieval of any given object

+in ERP these products corispond to material master records, and get translated over into product master records in EWM

 ## UI Tabs

 there are 3 main UI tabs that can be set for these